JPEWdev/meta-doom/README.md

 ## Selecting a ZDoom variant

-You will need to select which variant of ZDoom you want to use for your platform.
-In most cases, you should select `gzdoom`, however for older hardware or 32-bit systems, `lzdoom` is a better option.
-To select a variant, add the following to local.conf:
+The layers sets a default `PREFERRED_PROVIDER` for `virtual/zdoom` to try an guess which ZDoom variant you should use.
+In most cases, `gzdoom` is preferred, but this variant doesn't support 32-bit devices, in which case the default will be `lzdoom`.
+If you want to override the automatic selection, add the following to local.conf:

     PREFERRED_PROVIDER_virtual/zdoom = "gzdoom"